 Workshops + Speaking

 We (Liz and Mollie) speak frequently at conferences and events, delivering keynotes and workshops and sitting for fireside chats and panels.
-We’ve spoken at companies ranging from Viacom, LinkedIn, WeWork, The Wing, Dropbox, Adobe, betaworks studios, Coinbase and The American Gas Association.
+We’ve spoken at companies and events ranging from SXSW, Viacom, LinkedIn, Google, WeWork, The Wing, Dropbox, Adobe, betaworks studios, Coinbase and The American Gas Association.

 We’re best known for our hands-on interactive, actionable and entertaining workshops that incorporate the latest research on emotions and our relatable illustrations.